Iain McInnes: Research

 McInnes's research has investigated the role of cytokines and their inflammation amplification role in immune-mediated inflammatory disease (IMID) pathogenesis.
-His early work focused on defining the roles played by novel cytokines in driving inflammatory synovitis, including the effector functions of IL-15, IL-18, and IL-33 in rheumatoid (RA) and psoriatic arthritis (PsA) synovitis.
+His early work focused on defining the roles played by novel cytokines in driving synovitis, including the effector functions of IL-15, IL-18, and IL-33 in rheumatoid (RA) and psoriatic arthritis (PsA) synovitis.
 His studies also examined the cytokine-driven cellular interactions between T cells, macrophages, and synovial fibroblasts, particularly the role of non-antigen dependent amplification of synovial inflammation.

-Subsequently, his research identified several novel synovial cytokine amplificatory pathways involved in disease chronicity, such as PAR2 dependent matrix enzyme sensing, and autoantibody to MICL mediated monocyte activation.
+Subsequently, his research identified several novel synovial cytokine amplificatory pathways involved in disease chronicity, such as PAR-2 dependent matrix enzyme sensing, and autoantibody to MICL-mediated monocyte activation.
 These studies have contributed to the understanding of the cellular and molecular mechanisms underlying inflammatory synovial disease.

 Roles

-McInnes is Vice Principal and Head of the College of Medical, Veterinary and Life Sciences, Muirhead Chair of Medicine and Versus Arthritis Professor of Rheumatology at the University of Glasgow.

-He is past Chairman of the FOREUM (Foundation for European Rheumatology Research) Scientific Committee.
+Currently Vice Principal and Head of the College of Medical, Veterinary and Life Sciences, Muirhead Chair of Medicine and Versus Arthritis Professor of Rheumatology at the University of Glasgow, he was past Chairman of the FOREUM (Foundation for European Rheumatology Research) Scientific Committee.
 From 2019 to 2021, he was President of EULAR, the leading transnational society for rheumatology across Europe, during which time he founded the European Rheumatology Research Centre, and established pan-European COVID-19 registries to define SARS-CoV-2 risk and vaccine efficacy across IMIDs.
 He chaired the UK Government's Independent Advisory Group for strategies to support immune vulnerable patient groups during the COVID-19 pandemic.

 He is Director of the Versus Arthritis Centre of Excellence for Inflammatory Arthritis, led from Glasgow and including Universities of Oxford, Newcastle, and Birmingham.
 He was Chief Investigator of the IMID-Bio-UK meta-consortium leading the UK effort to discover precision medicine tractable biomarkers for application in immune diseases.

 He is Associate Editor of Annals of the Rheumatic Diseases and Editor in Chief of Firestein & Kelley's Textbook of Rheumatology.